Getting started

 (5.0 + 0.0im) 1YY

-Export a list of strings with coeficients:
+Export a list of strings with coefficients:

 coefs, strings = ps.op_to_strings(H)